ferrislucas/promptr/README.md

 <br />

 #### Some useful workflows that Promptr enables
 - __Ask GPT to refactor your code base:__ Promptr handles passing the codebase and your prompt to GPT.
 Promptr then parses the response and applies the changes recommended by GPT to your codebase.
+See the `refactor` template below.
 - __Ask GPT to update a class to pass some tests:__ given a set of unit tests and a class’s current implementation, Promptr will tell GPT to create or update an implementation of a class that makes the tests pass.
 Promptr handles parsing GPT’s response and updating your code.
 See the `test-first` example below.
 - __Automate recursive prompts:__ by using Promptr to pipe model output into a file.
 Then use Promptr to pass the contents of that file to GPT as a prompt.
 - __Experimentation:__ Promptr was born as a tool for experimenting with LLM’s.
 There are interactive and dry run modes as well as a templating system that exposes the files you pass to Promptr.
 This allows  you to use those file names and file contents as you wish in your own prompts.
 <br /><br />